zeptofs/nz-api-documentation/source/index.html.md

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

-<aside class="notice">Please note, the API’s referred to in this documentation are not currently live.
+<aside class="warning">Please note, the API’s referred to in this documentation are not currently live.
 This is only to be used as a reference point for customers who are looking to launch with Zepto into New Zealand.</aside>

 Zepto allows you to make, get and manage payments using nothing but bank accounts.